cneluhena/Sri-Lankan-Number-Plate-Recognizer/README.md

 The system is optimized for detecting text on cropped images of number plates only.
 It may not perform well on images where the number plate is part of a larger scene or is not clearly visible.

 #### Example Usage:
-Step 1:  Upload a cropped image of an SL number plate.
+Step 1:  Upload an image of a vehicle which includes a clear Sri Lankan number plate.

 Step 2: The system processes the image to identify and read the text.